Golla-UdayKiran/rock-paper-scissors/README.md

 2. Compare the moves to get the result

+3. Update a score

-3. Display the result in a popup</p>
+4. Display the result and score in a popup</p>

 <p>To randomly select a move for the computer we need to use a new piece of JavaScript code.
 So, here we're gonna use <code>Math.random()</code>